ckirkendall/kioo/README.md

 ## Quickstart tutorial

-### components
+### Working With Om

 Let's take a look at and example.
-Here we work with David Nolans [om](https://github.com/swannodette/om).
+Here we work with David Nolan's [om](https://github.com/swannodette/om).

 ```html